Seiya Suzuki Hiroshima's Cleanup - From Kamitteru to MLB Cubs

 'Kamitteru' - The 2016 Breakout

-Seiya Suzuki was drafted second overall by the Hiroshima Carp in 2013 from Nishogakusha Fuzoku High School.
+Seiya Suzuki was a second-round pick of the Hiroshima Carp in the 2012 draft out of Nishogakusha Fuzoku High School, joining the club in 2013.
 In 2016, he exploded with a .335 average, 29 home runs, and 95 RBI, driving Hiroshima's first pennant in 25 years.
 Back-to-back walk-off home runs on June 17-18 against Orix inspired manager Koichi Ogata's 'Kamitteru' (godlike) comment, which won the 2016 buzzword award and made Suzuki a household name beyond baseball.

 The Core of Three Consecutive Pennants

 Suzuki anchored Hiroshima's 2016-2018 three-peat, hitting .300/26 HR in 2017 and .320/30 HR in 2018.
 His combination of right-handed power and opposite-field hitting ability was elite in NPB.
-He also won four consecutive Golden Glove Awards for his outfield defense.
+He also collected five Golden Glove Awards for his outfield play, from his first in 2016 through his final Hiroshima season in 2021, missing selection only in 2018.
 Alongside Hiroki Kuroda's return and Tomoaki Arai's comeback, Suzuki's development formed one of three pillars supporting Hiroshima's golden era.

 The Cubs Challenge